awsdocs/amazon-eks-user-guide/doc_source/create-node-role.md

 1. When your stack is created, select it in the console and choose **Outputs**\.

 1. Record the **NodeInstanceRole** value for the IAM role that was created\.
 You need this when you create your node group\.

+1. \(Optional, but recommended\) One of the IAM policies attached to the role by the AWS CloudFormation template in a previous step is the **AmazonEKS\_CNI\_Policy** managed policy\.
+The policy must be attached to this role or to a role associated to the Kubernetes `aws-node` service account that is used for the Amazon EKS VPC CNI plug\-in\.
+We recommend assigning the policy to the role associated to the Kubernetes service account\.
+For more information, see [Walkthrough: Updating the VPC CNI plugin to use IAM roles for service accounts](iam-roles-for-service-accounts-cni-walkthrough.md)\.